This Land Delightful Doodles

 Our goal in breeding is to bring dogs into the world who have the maximum likelihood of intrinsic and functional health and exceptional companion behavior.

-We do everything in our power to reduce or eliminate the risks of congenital and hereditary disorders including careful selection of parent dogs, low COI, health disorder testing, keeping up to date with emerging science and best practices, working with a team of general practice and board certified veterinarians, and puppy-rearing protocols focused on lifetime health.
+We do everything in our power to reduce or eliminate the risks of congenital and hereditary disorders including careful selection of parent dogs; low COI; health disorder testing; tracking and publishing the lifetime health of our Doodles and their offspring; keeping up to date with emerging science and best practices; working with a team of general practice and board certified veterinarians; and puppy-rearing protocols focused on lifetime health.

-Our Doodles are covered by our health warranty for congenital or hereditary disorders until they are five years old, provided the Doodle family maintains uninterrupted veterinary health insurance coverage throughout the warranty period; we provide up to $1000.00 assistance toward treatment costs for such disorders, after insurance has been applied, during the warranty period.
+Our Doodles are covered by our health warranty for congenital or hereditary disorders until they are five years old, provided the Doodle family maintains uninterrupted veterinary health insurance coverage throughout the warranty period; if the dog is diagnosed with a hereditary or congenital disorder, we provide up to $1000.00 assistance toward treatment costs, after insurance has been applied, during the warranty period.

 Veterinary costs are high and will likely continue to rise.
 Many families have a hard time paying a big vet bill.
 Some families find themselves in the incredibly painful position of having to deny their pet care because they simply cannot afford it.